Morris Edward Opler

-Notable Accomplishments
+Notable accomplishments

-Morris Edward Opler was not the first to anthropologically study and work with the Apache people, nor was he the sole voice contributing to their historical narrative.
-He readily acknowledged the accomplishments of others who studied his same field of interest.
-However, he was a highly influential leader in Native American and Japanese-American anthropology, and he achieved many noteworthy accomplishments in his work.

-Opler was highly educated.
-After earning a bachelor's degree and a master's degree from the University of Buffalo, he received his doctorate from the University of Chicago.
-At the same time that he was working toward his Ph.D., he was starting down the path of his impactful anthropological fieldwork and research among the Apache people.
-This research inspired his dissertation, entitled "An Analysis of Mescalero and Chiricahua Apache Social Organization in the Light of Their Systems of Relationships," which he presented in 1932.
+Morris Edward Opler was an anthropologist focusing on Native American and Japanese-American anthropology.
+After earning a bachelor's degree and a master's degree from the University at Buffalo, he received his doctorate from the University of Chicago.
+His dissertation, entitled "An Analysis of Mescalero and Chiricahua Apache Social Organization in the Light of Their Systems of Relationships," was presented in 1932.

-Ten years later, in 1942, while Opler was working at Claremont College, he was awarded a Fellowship grant from the John Simon Guggenheim Memorial Foundation as a result of his research among the Apache people during the decade prior.
+In 1942, while Opler was working at Claremont College, he was awarded a Fellowship grant from the John Simon Guggenheim Memorial Foundation for his research among the Apache people during the decade prior.

-Just a year after receiving that honor from the Guggenheim Memorial Foundation, Opler began working with the American Office of War Information, doing anthropological work with the Japanese Americans kept in concentration camps during World War II (more specifically in the Manzanar War Relocation Center) as a result of the United States government's distrust of Japanese loyalty to America.
-Opler showed compassion toward the Japanese internees and even wrote a few legal briefs on behalf of Japanese American individuals, two of which were significant enough to be heard by the United States Supreme Court.
-In part because of Opler's work, the Supreme Court ruled in 1945 that the Japanese internees were being held and treated unconstitutionally, and after that they were filtered back into everyday society.
+In 1943, Opler began working with the American Office of War Information, doing anthropological work with the Japanese Americans kept in concentration camps during World War II (more specifically in the Manzanar War Relocation Center) as a result of the United States government's distrust of Japanese loyalty to America.
+Opler wrote several legal briefs on behalf of Japanese American individuals, two of which were heard by the United States Supreme Court.
+In part because of Opler's work, the Supreme Court ruled in 1945 that the Japanese internees were being held and treated unconstitutionally.

-In 1949, after he had completed his research and work at Manzanar in California, Opler returned to New York and accepted a position at Cornell University.
-During his twenty years there, motivated by his past experiences researching Japanese culture in the camps during WWII, he established a new program for the Cornell students that was dedicated to Asian Studies.
+In 1949, Opler returned to New York and accepted a position at Cornell University.
+During his twenty years there, he established a program dedicated to Asian Studies.